stevbarto/stevbarto/README.md

 - 👋 Hi, I’m @stevbarto
 - 👀 I’m interested in coding algorithms and logic.
-- 🌱 I’m currently learning Java programming as a computer science student with WGU.
+- 🌱 I’m currently a computer science student with WGU.
 - 💞️ I’m looking to collaborate on projects that develop my skill and base of knowledge in common technologies.
 - 📫 How to reach me: stevbarto@gmail.com